Religious Studies (RLGS)

 RLGS 3150 The Bible & Dead Sea Scrolls (4 Credits)

 This course includes an advanced study of the Dead Sea Scrolls with a particular focus on the Bible as it appears in the Qumran library.
 We will discuss the variant versions of the Bible, some of which were previously unknown before the discovery of the Scrolls, and how the findings of the Scrolls may question the very idea of "Bible" itself in the context of the late Second Temple Judaism.
 Further, we will place particular emphasis on studying the way biblical texts were engaged, interpreted and even written by the authors of the Dead Sea Scrolls.
 In this way, we shall explore the origins of biblical interpretation and how the notion of the Bible came to be.
 Cross listed with JUST 3150.
-Prerequisites: One year of Hebrew language or equivalent or by special permission of the instructor.
+Prerequisites: None.
+The Scrolls will be read in English translation, but those with Hebrew reading skills will have an opportunity to read/translate portions of the Scrolls in community.

 RLGS 3151 Dead Sea Scrolls (4 Credits)